-In preparation for recovery from this onslaught, and to restore elements of the life that was before the pandemic, we have thought strategically about the future of the organisation, to anticipate what the world might look like as the virus begins to dissipate, and, importantly, what our vulnerable, marginalised, ageing communities would need in the short, medium and longer term.
+In preparation for recovery from this onslaught, to restore elements of the life that was before the pandemic, we have thought strategically about the future of the service, to anticipate what the world might look like as the virus begins to dissipate, and, importantly, what our vulnerable, marginalised, ageing communities would need in the short, medium and longer term.

 Here at the Beth Johnson Foundation, we believe that ageing remains everybody’s business, and that by embracing the positive aspects of ageing creates a better world for everyone.
 We learn so much from the people we support, about the strength and resilience amidst frailty and vulnerability that constantly reminds us that value and worth does not decrease with age, but does indeed increase.
-As the Foundation itself begins the gradual road to recovery, we will collectively reflect on these past months, to ensure we do not lose any of the lessons learned from this sudden and unwelcomed journey and that any positive outcomes are indeed captured and integrated into our future work and restoration as we regroup.
+As the Foundation itself begins the gradual road to recovery amidst the roller coaster rides of setbacks, we will collectively reflect on these past months, to ensure we do not lose any of the lessons learned from this sudden and unwelcomed journey and that any positive outcomes are indeed captured and integrated into our future work and restoration as we regroup.

 Finally, we at the BJF are open to liaise with anyone who wishes to join us in our endeavour to support older people on the road to a ‘new normal’.
 Please contact us at the email below should you have any comments or questions about what we are doing.

 Prof Ziv Amir, Chair, Board of Trustees, BJF